ABOUT: How BOO! began…

 Special thanks

-Huge thanks to my students from Christel House South 2012-2019 for inspiring BOO!
+Huge thanks to my students from 2012-2019 for inspiring BOO!
 I love and miss you all!

 I would also like to thank Big Car Collaborative and Tube Factory Artspace for supporting BOO!’s growth–thank you, thank you, thank you!